Budgeting

 Get the best deals possible by researching prices online.
 Beyond the convenience, websites are the perfect place to quickly compare.
 The mark of someone who’s good with money is that they compare options and get the best deal available.
 It doesn’t take long, but it’s worth it.

 These can be for babysitting, gardening, oiling the deck, cleaning the car or anything else.
-My favourite was when my sister-in-law gave her hubby a set of chic wine glasses… complete with a voucher for lifetime washing.
+My favourite was when my sister-in-law gave her hubby a set of chic wine glasses complete with a voucher for lifetime washing.
 (Apparently he’s a bit accident prone while washing stemware.)

-A family tradition of an early stroll on the beach Christmas morning can bring more happy memories than many gifts might.
+A family tradition of an early stroll on the beach on Christmas morning can bring more happy memories than many gifts might.
 Which will we remember most in the years to come?

 Each Christmas, there are two things working against us: the feeling of limited time (it’s running out!) and scarcity (there are only so many gifts available!).
 Don’t be swayed by the feeding frenzy out there and end up feeling that your money didn’t go where you wanted it to.